 Q5.
 Who has been involved in the development of the draft Bill?

 Consultation on the Bill has been extensive.
 An early draft of the Bill was released for public comment in 2017 and a number of intensive workshops on the draft Bill were undertaken during 2017 with industry and community groups like the Tasmanian Farmers and Graziers Association, Tasmanian Seafood Industry Council, Fruit Growers Tasmania, Wine Tasmania, Tourism Tasmania, Nursery and Garden Industry TAS and the Tasmanian Conservation Trust – to name just a few.

 Further consultation with stakeholders occurred in 2018 following the election.
 Biosecurity Tasmania was also able to draw on the experience of the Queensland Fruit Fly Response, and the Legislative Council report on blueberry rust in Tasmania.

-Issues raised by stakeholders during public consultation in 2017/18 were considered, and amendments were made to the draft Bill to address them.
+Issues raised by stakeholders during public consultation in 2017/18 were considered, and amendments were made to the draft Bill to address those issues.
 A small number of technical improvements were also made in 2018 to address issues identified during the Queensland Fruit Fly response.

 Q6.
 When will the new Act commence operation?

 Once the Bill has passed both Houses of Parliament, work can begin on its implementation.
 The new Act cannot fully commence until transitional arrangements, and a suite of subordinate instruments and associated administrative systems are developed.
-This task will take time, and will involve ongoing public consultation and collaboration with stakeholders to ensure regulatory red tape and disruption for business is minimised.
+This task will take time, and will involve ongoing public consultation and collaboration with stakeholders to ensure an orderly and smooth transition to the new framework.